H. L. Mencken: Career

 During the Great Depression, Mencken did not support the New Deal, which cost him popularity.
 In 1931, the Arkansas legislature passed a motion to pray for Mencken's soul after he had called the state the "apex of moronia".

 In the mid-1930s, Mencken feared President Franklin D. Roosevelt and his New Deal liberalism as a powerful force.
 Mencken was "deeply conservative, resentful of change, looking back upon the 'happy days' of a bygone time, wanted no part of the world that the New Deal promised to bring in" according to Charles A. Fecher.

-Mencken had strong reservations regarding U.S. participation in World War II.
+Mencken had strong reservations regarding US participation in World War II.
 He ceased writing for The Baltimore Sun for several years, focusing on his memoirs and other projects as editor while he served as an adviser for the paper that had been his home for nearly his entire career.

 In 1948, he briefly returned to the political scene to cover the presidential election in which President Harry S. Truman faced Republican Thomas Dewey and Henry A. Wallace of the Progressive Party.
 His later work consisted of humorous, anecdotal, and nostalgic essays that were first published in The New Yorker and then collected in the books Happy Days, Newspaper Days, and Heathen Days.